-I’m sure you’ve been in a situation where you accidentally click a button and all of the sudden, it’s as if you’re looking at a completely different document and you’re wondering to yourself, what have I done?
+I’m sure you’ve been in a situation where you accidentally click a button and all of a sudden, it’s as if you’re looking at a completely different document and you’re wondering to yourself, what have I done?
 Believe it or not, you’re not alone.
 This is a very common situation.
-There are moments where things can go wrong with files, or you may want to look back at the evolution of a file over the last few weeks.
+There are moments when things can go wrong with files, or you may want to look back at the evolution of a file over the last few weeks.
 Perhaps you want to compare a file as it was last week to the current file version.
 Maybe you want to make sure your remote workers are doing their work.
-All these scenarios require you to manoeuver around Teams and SharePoint which is not always the easiest task.
-Slowly but surely we are getting to the era of hybrid office, where we no longer attach files, save and rename files, create folders and ultimately lose files.
+All these scenarios require you to maneuver around Teams and SharePoint which is not always the easiest task.
+Slowly but surely we are getting to the era of modern work, where we no longer attach files, save and rename files, create folders and ultimately lose files.
 Microsoft Teams allows you to view multiple file versions – all the history of a single file.

-How to access file versions
+How to access file versions?

 This all sounds great of course, but how do we actually do it?
 Let’s go through the steps now!

-Step 1: Find the correct Team and Channel
+Step 1: Find the correct team and channel

 Microsoft Teams provides the amazing capability to store files within a Channel in order to provide yourself and your team members easy access to them.
 To start this process, navigate to the Team and Channel that the specific file you are looking for is in.

-Step 2: Click on the Files Tab in that Channel
+Step 2: Click on the Files tab in that channel

 Once you are in the correct Channel, click the file tab that is located across the top toolbar.
 This tab will show you all the past files that have been sent in by you and other members of the channel.